labbces/SCPT/contaminationRemoval/README.md

 In addition, version 3 writes the new filtered file while reading the raw fastq file.
 So only one line at time is stored in memory.

-### Outputs

-* R1 and R2 filtered.fastq files:

-These files contains only sequences that have a taxonomic level within the taxonomic level entered by the user (e.g Viridiplantae)

-* R1 and R2 unclassified.fastq files:

-Kaiju's unclassified sequences and sequences classified outside the taxonomic level entered by the user are included in these files (e.g every taxonomic level outside Viridiplantae)